Institute of Coptic Studies

 The Institute of Coptic Studies is a postgraduate academic institute affiliated with the Coptic Orthodox Church of Alexandria.
 It was founded in Cairo, Egypt, in 1954, and its Grand President is Pope Tawadros II, the Pope of Alexandria and Patriarch of the See of St. Mark.

 History

-The idea of founding the Institute was initiated by historian and scholar Professor Aziz Suryal Atiya, who also founded the Middle East Center at the University of Utah.
+The Institute of Coptic Studies was founded in Cairo on 21 January 1954 with the approval of the Coptic Community Council.
+Historian and Coptologist Aziz Suryal Atiya was a principal founder of the institute, which was conceived as both a postgraduate school and a research centre for Coptic studies.
 Several other prominent Coptic and Egyptology scholars participated in its foundation, including Professor Pahor Labib, who was Director of the Coptic Museum in Old Cairo from 1951 to 1965.

 Since its establishment, the Institute has played a key role in developing and preserving Coptic heritage, and has been involved in both academic and cultural efforts related to Coptic theology, history, art, architecture, music, language, archaeology, literature, and African studies.
 It collaborates with local and international academic institutions, and organizes symposia and conferences on Coptic-related topics.

+The institute opened with 117 students.
+On 10 July 1955, Egypt's Ministry of Education issued a decree approving the institute and stating that it served to expand knowledge of Egyptian history during the Christian period.
+Its original organization included eight sections; the Coptic art section, led by Isaac Fanous, and the Coptic music section, led by Ragheb Moftah, became particularly established areas of study.